Wood tick safety – what to know

-Some really good information everyone should be aware of when camping or hiking this summer regarding ticks.
+Some really good information everyone should be aware of when camping or hiking this summer regarding wood ticks.

 40,000 cases of Lyme disease are documented in North America every year and health experts are predicting 2012 to be the worst year for Lyme risk ever.
 Are companies protecting their outdoor workers adequately?
 Here are important facts to know about ticks and tick protection…